adia-dev/gitignore/README.md

 Gitignore Script is a simple bash script to generate a .gitignore file for your project using the gitignore.io API.
 The script allows you to generate a gitignore file for specific languages, frameworks, or libraries, as well as use a custom template for the file.

+The project is still in its early stages, so there are still a lot of features to be added.
+If you have any suggestions, feel free to open an issue or submit a pull request.

 ## Installation

 To install the script, download it and move it to the installation directory: